 Speakers will be invited to give their talk on a software with staging capability.
 Each talk will be either 30 or 45 minute duration.
 Q&A sessions will take place at the final 5 minutes of each meeting.
-All the videos will be integrated in the Chat System for attendees to watch and ask questions in one place.
-Additionally, we are planning to use separate breakout text and video chat where attendees can ask additional questions, similar to what we have at the in-person conference.
+All the videos will be integrated in the conference system for attendees to watch and ask questions in one place.
+Additionally, we will have separate breakout text and video chat where attendees can ask additional questions, similar to what we have at the in-person conference.

 Posters will be collected into a gallery page, together with PDF versions of the documents.
-Poster sessions will then be held in Zoom meeting or something similarly interactive, so that the speakers can answer questions and present more details of their work using screen-sharing.
+Poster sessions will then be held in a special "Posters" area in the EuroPython 2021 Lounge, so that the speakers can answer questions and present more details of their work using screen-sharing.

-Lightning talks will be held in the plenary track.
-The proposals will be collected on a Google Form that will be made available in our chat system on the day of the Lightning Talk session, similar to how we run this at the in-person event.
+Lightning talks will be held in the plenary "Optiver" track.
+The proposals will be collected on a Google Form that will be made available in the announcements room on the day of the Lightning Talk session, similar to how we run this at the in-person event.

-We will have one or two open space tracks at the conference, where attendees can schedule their own sessions and then run them in Jitsi or similar technology.
-We will set up a sheet on Google Drive to register and coordinate sessions, which we will make available via a link in our chat system.
+We will have an open space tracks at the conference, where attendees can schedule their own sessions and then run them using the Matrix built-in Jitsi.
+We will set up a Google Sheet to register and coordinate sessions.
+The link will be posted to the announcements room and also placed on the schedule.